mahmoud-drwsh/AnimatedProductions/readme.md

 The Test Scenarios:

 For each of the screens, I have written 3 different collections of tests for the success, loading, and error states.
-I have been blessed with architecting the app in such a way that by providing the desired state representation object to the root Composable, I have the UI state that I want to test.
+I have been blessed with architecting the animatedProductionsApp in such a way that by providing the desired state representation object to the root Composable, I have the UI state that I want to test.

 Since I have background operations that sometimes need to be waited for to be finished before the test can start, I have applied the concept of an IdlingResource object which is used by the Compose testing framework to pause the test while the background operation is still being executed.